Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 Foreigners Killed, Missing Or Abducted In Hamas Attack

-Dozens of foreigners have been killed, injured or taken hostage during a surprise attack on Israel by the Hamas Saturday that has left 700 people dead, mostly Israelis

-Paris, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2023) Dozens of foreigners have been killed, injured or taken hostage during a surprise attack on Israel by the Hamas Saturday that has left 700 people dead, mostly Israelis.
+Paris, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Dozens of foreigners have been killed, injured or taken hostage during a surprise attack on Israel by the Palestinian militant group Hamas that has left 800 people dead, mostly Israelis.

 Many of the missing foreigners were at an electronic music festival in the southern Israeli desert, at which scores of revellers were massacred.